-To help meet our fundraising goals, each person is asked to contribute a minimum of $50 towards the event.
+To help meet our fundraising goals, each person is asked to raise a minimum of $65, or $1040 per team, towards the event.
 This amount is less than what the real cost is per person covering their 2 hour shift.
-Therefore we still have a need for other personal donations and fundraising assistance to help make up for the differences.
+Therefore, we still have a need for other personal donations and fundraising assistance to help make up for the differences.
 If you are on a team and they’ve paid a “team” entry fee, a personal donation is not required, unless you choose to do so.

 The entire event is organized around teams.
 The idea is to collaborate with others to form a team and enter as a team.
 The team must have a responsible adult assigned to organize their team – a Team Captain.
-The designated Team Captain will register the team on-line by going to the OMMP website, OneMillionMealsPeterborough.com.
+The designated Team Captain will register the team online by going to the OMMP website, OneMillionMealsPeterborough.com.
 In the top menu, click on ‘Register’.
+You will be redirected to another fundraising site for registration.
 Enter your info then click ‘Submit’.
-Only teams registered before midnight March 28 will be processed to participate.
+Only teams registered before midnight April 2nd will be processed to participate.
 Make certain to complete all of the necessary required information.
-Teams will consist of 14 to 20 people, with 20 being the target number per team.
+Teams will consist of 16 people.
 The team Captain should be aware of what is expected – on this OMMP website, Captains are to read the info from “Captain’s Corner” (click on the Captain’s Corner tab on the top menu).

 If you are unable to enter as a team, simply register at the same site.
 Go to OneMillionMealsPeterborough.com.
 In the top menu, click on ‘Register’.
 Enter your info then click ‘Submit’.
 Our staff will schedule you (and anyone else you registered) onto an appropriate team.
-If you want to be a Team Captain, indicate this when registering on the website, or contact Fred Mandryk at firstname.lastname@example.org, (905) 436-5959.
-Otherwise, we will appoint a team captain and you will be notified accordingly.
+If you want to be a Team Captain, indicate this when registering on the website.

 You may also bring in a cheque or cash to the event itself.
 There will be a table-setup area for receiving donations.

-Please arrive 30 minutes before your shift time.
+If you are participating in the 9am shift, please arrive 30 minutes before your shift time.
 This 30 minutes is preparatory time to: be briefed, to view an introductory video, to get your team together, and to get your aprons, hairnets and gloves.
-This means you should arrive at either 8:30am, 10:30am or 12:30pm – 30 minutes prior to shift times.
-The actual Shift times for packing food are 9am – 11am, 11am – 1pm, and 1pm – 3pm.
+If your shift time is at 11am or 1pm, please arrive 15 minutes before your shift starts.
 Please visit the “Captain’s Corner” (from the website’s top menu tab) to preview the food-packing video and get other useful information, maps, and forms.

 When you arrive at the main southeast entrance of the Wellness Centre, look for the three rooms (known as rooms A, B, C), which will be on your left, the south side of the building.
 Please make your way to Room C (closest room to the gymnasiums).
 In room C, there is an area for coats, and there will be volunteers there to instruct you.
 One of the first things you want to do is to find your Team Captain.
 You can view a map of the Wellness Centre layout in “Captain’s Corner”.